 Your mortgage lender likes when you make your payments each month.
 But your lender often doesn’t really make the big bucks from your loan until it sells it to Freddie Mac, Fannie Mae or some other financial institution.
 So don’t be surprised if some time from now, you get a notice in the mail telling you that your lender has sold your loan to another financial institution.
+Consider working with a financial advisor as you apply for mortgages or seek to refinance an existing mortgage.

 If you receive this kind of notice, not to worry.
 You shouldn’t be surprised or alarmed, even if you were aiming to pay off your mortgage early.
 Your life won’t change drastically when your bank sells your loan.
 You’ll still make the same payments, just to a different address.